videojs/videojs-contrib-ads/README.md

 A short list of features, fixes and changes for each release.

+### v3.0.0

+ * Mostly transparent to plugin users, this release is a VideoJS 5.0-compatible iteration of the plugin.
+ * Updated testing to be more modern and robust.
+ * Renamed `player.ads.timeout` to `player.ads.adTimeoutTimeout`.
+ * Exposed `player.ads.resumeEndedTimeout`.

 ### v2.0.0

  * Prefix video events during ad playback to simplify the world for non-ad plugins